A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Relations between CM Cycles

-Let us give an example of an automorphic form yielding the principality of a Heegner $m$-divisor, which also illustrates Corollary \ref{Shimcor} above.
-Take $N=1$ (hence also $\beta=1$) in the example preceding Corollary \ref{Shimcor}, namely the lattice $L$ is $M_{2}(\mathbb{Z})_{0} \subseteq M_{2}(\mathbb{R})_{0}$, and let $m$ be even.
+Let us give an example of an automorphic form yielding the principality of a Heegner $m$-divisor.
+This also illustrates Corollary \ref{Shimcor} above.
+Take $N=1$ in the example preceding Corollary \ref{Shimcor}, and let $m$ be even.
 Theorem \ref{main} implies that the generating series of the Heegner $m$-divisors is a cusp form of weight $\frac{3}{2}+m$ and representation $\rho_{L}^{*}$.
-Equivalently, it lies in the Kohnen Plus-space of cusp forms of weight $\frac{3}{2}+m$ on $\Gamma_{0}(4)$ (see \cite{[EZ]} or \cite{[K]}), which is isomorphic to the direct sum of cusp forms of weight $m-2$ of $SL_{2}(\mathbb{Z})$ and cusp forms of weight $m-4$ of $SL_{2}(\mathbb{Z})$ by Proposition 1 of \cite{[K]}.
-Hence this series is non-zero only for $m\geq8$.
-Take $m=2$, and we present the function yielding the principality $y_{\frac{3}{4},1}^{(2)}$.
-The weight $-\frac{3}{2}$ weakly holomorphic modular form $f$ with representation $\rho_{L}$ having the appropriate principal part corresponds to a weakly holomorphic modular form $g$ in the Kohnen Plus-space of weight $-\frac{3}{2}$ which is of the form $q^{-3}+O(1)$.
-Define as in \cite{[K]} (here $H(2,n)$ is the function introduced in \cite{[Co]}, and $H_{\frac{5}{2}}$ is normalized to attain 1 at $\infty$ and to have integer coefficients), let $E_{r}$ be the classical (normalized) Eisenstein series of even weight $r\geq4$ on $SL_{2}(\mathbb{Z})$, and let $\Delta$ be the classical cusp form of weight 12.
-The function
+Equivalently, it lies in the Kohnen plus-space of cusp forms of weight $\frac{3}{2}+m$ on $\Gamma_{0}(4)$ (see \cite{[EZ]} or \cite{[K]}).
+This space is isomorphic to the space of cusp forms of weight $2m+2$ on $SL_{2}(\mathbb{Z})$ by Theorem 1 of \cite{[K]}.
+Hence this series may not vanish only if $m\geq8$.
+We take $m=2$, and present the function yielding the principality $y_{\frac{3}{4},1}^{(2)}$.
+Define as in \cite{[K]} (here $H(2,n)$ is the function introduced in \cite{[Co]}, and $H_{\frac{5}{2}}$ is normalized to attain 1 at $\infty$ and to have integer coefficients).
+Let $E_{l}$ be the classical (normalized) Eisenstein series of even weight $l\geq4$ on $SL_{2}(\mathbb{Z})$, and let $\Delta$ be the classical cusp form of weight 12.
+The weight $-\frac{3}{2}$ weakly holomorphic modular form $f$ with representation $\rho_{L}$ having the appropriate principal part corresponds to the weakly holomorphic modular form